Dropbox

 CS

 You need to embrace ambiguity and feel excited by it.
-Embrace the feeling of being overwhelmed, push past it, and dive into the fear of the unknown.
-I believe that people who tend to be biased towards action are particularly valuable on this team, but I think, in general, at Dropbox, the more you can create momentum and understand when to push things forward, the better.
-There are a lot of people here, and it's crucial to ensure that you're generating energy and sharing the vision to get people excited and motivated to move forward together.
+Embrace the feeling of being challenged, push past it, and dive into the fear of the unknown.
+I believe that people who tend to be biased towards action are particularly valuable on this team, but in general, the more you can create momentum and understand when to push things forward, the better here at Dropbox.
+It's crucial to ensure that you're generating energy and sharing the vision to get people excited and motivated to move forward together.

 CM